 The word “shock drop” actually originates from the Nike SNEAKRS app.
 A shock drop refers to a release that nobody knows about initially and just happens to appear in the app.
 Shock drops are almost always very limited shoes.
 With these drops, Nike also tries to fight bots (because they don’t know about the drop yet) and gives users the chance to be in the app more often.

 Nike started an EARLY ACCESS for the Air Jordan IV BRED in April 2019.
 With this SHOCK DROP you had to go to the last picture in the NIKE SNKRS APP and scratch the “NIKE AIR” logo with your finger.
 The one who did that was allowed to get the Jordan earlier.

 An SR or sizerun is the indication of which sizes a retailer or manufacturer offers a shoe.
 Ideally, the retailer should have a “full sizerun” (i.e., all sizes) in stock.

-Everyone knows it.
-You think you know your own shoe size, but suddenly a new shoe does not fit quite well in your own shoe size.
+Everyone knows that feeling.
+You think you know your own shoe size, but suddenly a new sneaker does not fit as well as it was supposed to.
 This happens quite frequently.
 Sneakerheads have even invented a special term for it.
-“True to Size” describes a shoe that you can buy in the right size and no discrepancies.
+“True to Size” describes a shoe that really fits as the size suggests and you can buy without hesitation.

 The upper is the upper material of a sneaker.
-So, anything that is not a sole is called an upper.
+So, anything that is not a sole is called the upper.

 Unboxing means nothing more than “unpacking”.
 Unboxing videos are especially common on YouTube, because they give you a good first look at a product.
 Unboxings are very popular in the sneaker scene.
 This is because if you can’t own your Grail, then you should at least be allowed to look at detailed close-ups through unboxings.